 Welcome to the official web site for Order of the Arrow TKäen DõD Lodge 30.
 This page is a resource for all Arrowmen, and especially members of the Lodge in the Five Rivers Council, BSA.
 Please use this site as a reference for all lodge happenings and information.
 We thank you for visiting us, and if you have any questions, please email our current youth Lodge Chief.

-The Lodge maintains a Facebook page to keep members up to date and our 2020 Lodge Calendar is available for download.
-You can pay your dues online or by filling out the dues form and submitting it to the Arnot Mall Shop or bringing it to any Lodge event.
+The Lodge maintains a Facebook page to keep members up to date and our 2021-Lodge-Calendar is available for download.
+You can pay your dues online or by filling out the 2021 Annual Membership Form and submitting it to the Arnot Mall Shop or bringing it to any Lodge event.
 Please keep in touch via email if you have further questions or would like more information.

 Three Induction Weekends are available to those who have been elected by their Troop.

 Current Members are always encouraged to join new members at an Induction Weekend.
-To register please click the weekend above and register or fill out this paper registration form or register once for a season pass to cover them all.
+To register please click the weekend above and register or fill out this paper registration form.

 You can contact the lodge officers by clicking on their name.
 In accordance with BSA Youth Protection Policies, regarding one on one contact, all emails going to youth are also copied to the staff advisor.